cfernan3/CSC510-Project/BOT/WORKSHEET.md

 #### All our tasks are being tracked through the Trello platform.
-[Here](https://trello.com/b/c9BAsFYW/milestone2) is the link to the story board.
+[Here](https://trello.com/b/c9BAsFYW/milestone2) is the link to the Trello Cards.

 # Worksheet